executablebooks/sphinx-panels/docs/index.rst

         :text: Clickable Panel
         :classes: stretched-link

-.. dropdown:: See this documentation in other themes...
+.. dropdown:: :fa:`eye,mr-1` See this documentation in other themes
-    :title: bg-info text-white
+    :title: text-primary font-weight-bold

     Click the links to see the documentation built with: